neo38/CPK/themes/bootstrap3/js/jquery-cpk/README.md

 ## Code structure

-There are several more or less standalone parts which all are initialized in [common.js][5].
-In this file is also defined basic structure of `CPK` module which is the main entry point for all of our code (not now but in future there should be no _wild_ variables in global scope (e.g. `window` - all code will be hidden besides few global objects - `jQuery`, `CPK` etc.)).
+The main file is [common.js][5] where is defined basic structure of `CPK` module which is the main entry point for all of our code ~~(not now but in future there should be no _wild_ variables in global scope (e.g. `window` - all code will be hidden besides few global objects - `jQuery`, `CPK` etc.))~~.

-Secondary, some functionality is created as plugins for [jQuery][2] (and other basic libraries) self - we have some widely used methods, some widgets where this is usefull...
-Anyway, this code is also placed in modules where by functionality logic belongs.
+The rest of code is defined as modules which are mapping functionality we need - some of this functionality is fulfilled by our own [jQuery][2] plugins but this code is also placed in modules (files) where by functionality logic belongs.

 ### jQuery extensions